Shantanupawar77/Optimizing-Customer-Retention-A-Machine-Learning-Approach-to-Churn-Prediction/README.md

 The dataset used for this project can be found in `Customer_churn_dataset.csv`.
 It contains various features such as customer demographics, usage patterns, and churn status

 ## Demo
-The Application is at link (https://optimizing-customer-retention-a-machine.onrender.com)
+The Application is hosted at link (https://optimizing-customer-retention-a-machine.onrender.com)